kfilanowski/Trashbin-Script/README.md

 ```

 # Troubleshooting
-It is possible the permissions on the file are incorrect, we need to be sure that the program is executable.
+It is possible the permissions on the file are incorrect, we need to be sure that the script is executable.
 You can fix this by typing:
 `chmod 755 rm`
-To add sufficient permissions.
+to add sufficient permissions to the script.